Introduction

 Defining “Low Carb” and “Keto” Diets

 Different individuals and groups define ”low carb” and ”keto” (very low carb) in various ways.
-Feinman et al [1] defined three categories of reduced-carbohydrate diets;
+Feinman et al [1] defined three categories of reduced-carbohydrate diets:

-(a) very low carbohydrate / ketogenic diet: carbohydrate limited to 20—50 g per day or < 10% of total energy intake
+- (a) very low carbohydrate / ketogenic diet: carbohydrate limited to 20—50 g per day or < 10% of total energy intake

-(b) low carbohydrate diet: carbohydrate limited to < 130 g per day or < 26% of total energy intake
+- (b) low carbohydrate diet: carbohydrate limited to < 130 g per day or < 26% of total energy intake

-(c) moderate carbohydrate diet: carbohydrate limited to 130—225 g per day or 26—45% of total energy intake.
+- (c) moderate carbohydrate diet: carbohydrate limited to 130—225 g per day or 26—45% of total energy intake.

-In its Consensus Report of April 18, 2019, the American Diabetes Association and the European Association for the Study of Diabetes (EASD) defined a low carbohydrate diet as having 26-45% of total daily calories as carbohydrate (a combination of a low carbohydrate diet and a moderate carbohydrate diet defined by Feinman et al), and defined a very low carbohydrate (ketogenic) diet as 20-50 g carbs per day.
-In its 2020 Standards of Medical Care in Diabetes, the American Diabetes Association continued to define low carb and very low carb the same way.
+In its Consensus Report of April 18, 2019, the American Diabetes Association (ADA) and the European Association for the Study of Diabetes (EASD) defined a very low carbohydrate (ketogenic) diet as 20-50 g carbs per day [2].
+Diabetes Canada defines a very low carbohydrate (ketogenic) diet as <50 g of carbohydrate per day [3].

 What defines a low carbohydrate or very low carbohydrate (“keto”) diet is ONLY the amount of carbohydrate it contains.
 There isn’t even any mention of how much fat it contains!